Arts, Culture and Media

 These are some of the issues addressed by the Film, Music, Theatre/ Performing and Audio-visual Arts degree within the Arts, Culture, and Media Department for Dutch and international students who want to study the arts in an international and digitally mediated context.
 Because the international perspective, this innovative three-year English-language Bachelor's degree specifically highlights the prominent role of arts as interactive forms requiring multidisciplinary theoretical paradigms.
 To accomplish this, the programme offers both a specialization framework (Analysis and Criticism or Policy and Marketing) and in-depth study into three of the most dominant internationally mediated and interconnected artistic forms within sonic and visual cultures (Music, Film and Theatre).
 During the programme students acquire a fundamental understanding of the most relevant perspectives and methodologies for studying the arts as mediated processes including arts philosophy, arts cognition, media theory, arts aesthetics, and arts sociology.
 Because the programme develops a framework for thinking about the mediation of the arts in international contexts especially in a climate of increased competition and decreased funding, the themes of arts legitimization, globalisation, digitalisation, and intertextuality remain important issues from which to situate current patterns of evaluation, distribution, organization, and creativity.

-During the programme, students enroll for two of these three arts disciplines for their major:
+During the programme, students enrol for two of these three arts disciplines for their major:

 Waarom aan de Rijksuniversiteit?

 - Interdisciplinary study within modules that examine the mutual interdependence of the arts

 - In-depth study in one art form and